General information about COVID-19 treatments

 To learn more about the Test to Treat program, please visit:

-Monoclonal antibody therapy and antiviral medications are not a substitute for vaccination against COVID-19.
+Antiviral medications are not a substitute for vaccination against COVID-19.
 Getting vaccinated is the best way to protect yourself from COVID-19.